2i2c-org/team-compass/practices/development.md

 [^invest]: A good resource for considering what kinds of information makes a deliverable "ready" is [the INVEST methodology](https://agileforall.com/new-to-agile-invest-in-good-user-stories).

-The team picks up work associated with a backlog item via our Cycle Planning meeting.
+The team picks up work associated with a backlog item via our Coordination Planning meeting.
-In this case, there are two options:
+In this case, there are three options:

-1. **Add the item to the Cycle Board**.
-If an item is scoped tightly enough that it can be completed within one cycle, then add it to the [Cycle Board](coordination:cycle-board) and complete it in a cycle.
+1. **Add the item to the Team Backlog Board**.
+If an item is scoped tightly enough that it can be completed within one cycle, then add it to the [Team Backlog Board](coordination:deliverables-backlog) and complete it in a cycle.
-2. **Generate issues from tasks and add them to the Cycle Board**.
-For items that are more complex and require tasks that would take more than one cycle, use the **Task List** in the issue to generate new issues for use on the Cycle Board.
+2. **Generate issues from tasks and add the parent item to the Team Backlog Board**.
+For items that are more complex and require tasks that would take more than one cycle, use the **Task List** in the issue to generate new issues.

    :::{tip}
    You can [use GitHub's task issue tracking features](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists) to keep track of tasks associated with an issue.